-Saving for college tuition is difficult to do and when it is being juggled with the cash flow and other priorities inherent in running a small business, time can sometimes get away from small business owners who are also parents.
+Saving for education expenses is difficult to do, especially when it is being juggled with cash flow needs and other expense priorities inherent in running or starting a small business.
+But time flies and committing to making regular, automatic deposits to a 529 Plan can help take one long term financial worry off the shoulders of small business owners who are also parents.

-But college tuition costs are rising at twice the rate of inflation & it doesn’t look like that will slow down any time soon, so it’s important to get started sooner rather than later.
-A 529 Plan is one option to consider.
+College tuition costs are rising at twice the rate of inflation & it doesn’t look like that will slow down any time soon, so it’s important to get started sooner rather than later.
+Annual contribution limits in 2018 are $15,000 for single taxpayers and $30,000 for those who are married and filing jointly.

 529 Plan Basics